 At the Magaziner Center for Wellness, our approach to treating the condition involves thoroughly screening patients for the presence of various toxins and uncovering what types of chemical agents or heavy metals they might have been inadvertently exposed to, including before birth.

 What is autism?

-Autism, aka Autism Spectrum Disorder (ASD) is not a single disorder, but a general terms for a group of complex disorders of brain development, present from early childhood.
-It is a spectrum disorder, meaning there is a wide degree of variation in how it effects people, and how severely.
-Some autistics are unable to communicate or care for themselves.
-Others have above average intelligence and are completely self-sufficient.
-It is, however, generally characterized by difficulty in using language, in social interaction, in communicating and forming relationships.
-It is also associated with intellectual disability, difficulties in motor coordination and attention, repetitive behavior, and physical health issues such as gastrointestinal problems and sleep disorders.
+Autism is not a single disorder, but a general terms for a group of complex brain-development problems present from early childhood.
+It is a spectrum disorder, meaning there is a wide degree of variation in how it affects people.
+Some autistic individuals are unable to communicate or care for themselves, while others have above average intelligence and are completely self-sufficient.

 - Resistance to being touched

 - Lack of interest in and difficulty relating to others